Ukulele World is reader supported. If you purchase using a link on this site, we may get an affiliate commission. There’s no extra cost to you.

-Donner DUB-1 is an impressive electric bass ukulele and makes an excellent choice for those who are looking for an instrument that sounds good, but they are on a budget, or they don’t want to invest much in it.
+Donner DUB-1 is an impressive electric ukulele for bass, and it makes an excellent choice for those who are looking for an instrument that sounds good, but they are on a budget, or they don’t want to invest much in it.

 It is a standard 8 figure bass ukulele with a very simple design.
 People love it because of its great sound quality and high playability.